 Lecture 1 hour.
 Laboratory 2 hours.
+Prerequisite: Music 623 with a grade of "C" or better.
 Note: Enrollment is subject to audition.

-The student learns more advanced woodwind instrument techniques with increased emphasis in all areas covered.
+The student learns Level IV woodwind instrument techniques with increased emphasis in all areas covered.
 Primary emphasis is on interpretation of advanced solo and small ensemble literature.
 Some instruments available to loan to enrolled students.
+(If prerequisite is not met, students may challenge the prerequisite through the audition process.)